CCD.edu/FinAid | 303.556.5503 | Confluence Building, Room 120

 - Citizen of the Freely Associated States – Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau (considered for grant aid and federal aid only).

-- Students attending CCD under DACA or ASSET do not qualify for federal or state financial aid but are encouraged to apply for scholarships at CCD after completing the FAFSA.
-See www.CCD.edu/Asset-Daca for more information.
+- Students attending CCD under DACA or ASSET do not qualify for federal or state financial aid but are encouraged to apply for scholarships at CCD.
+See CCD.edu/DREAMers for more information.

 FAFSA Application Process

-- Create an FSA ID at fsaid.ed.gov.
+- Create an FSA ID at FSAid.ed.gov.
 The FSA ID must be used each year to electronically sign the FAFSA.
-A dependent student must also have a parent apply for a FSA ID.
+A dependent student must also have a parent apply for the FSA ID.

 - Complete the FAFSA online at FAFSA.gov.
 The FAFSA becomes available on October 1 each year for the following fall, spring and summer semesters.
 You are advised to link your FAFSA to the IRS when possible.

 - Students who do not elect the "Link to the IRS" option may be required to submit a copy of federal tax return transcripts to the Financial Aid office.

 - In order to send the FAFSA to CCD, use CCD’s school code: 009542.

 - After completing the FAFSA, the Federal Processor will send the student a Student Aid Report (SAR), outlining each response provided on the FAFSA.
-If necessary, students can use the FSA ID to make corrections to the FAFSA online.
+If necessary, you can use the FSA ID to make corrections to the FAFSA online.

-- When CCD receives the student’s FAFSA, the Financial Aid Office will send the student a Missing Information Letter, informing the student of additional required documentation before being awarded financial aid at CCD.
+- When CCD receives your FAFSA, the Financial Aid office will send you a letting informing you of additional required documentation before being awarded financial aid at CCD.
 This information will also be available online through CCDConnect.

-- All required documentation must be submitted by April 15 in order for the student to be considered for priority awarding of first-come, first-served funding, including some grants, scholarships and work-study funds.
+- All required documentation must be submitted by April 15 in order for you to be considered for priority awarding of first-come, first-served funding, including some grants, scholarships and work-study funds.

-- When the student’s file is completed in the Financial Aid Office, the student will receive an Award Notice.
+- When your file is completed with Financial Aid and Scholarships, you will receive an award notice.
 This information will also be available online through CCDConnect.